joaocout/lambda-news-scraper/README.md

 # lambda-news-scraper

-etracts links from web pages, filters them by keyword lists, and emails the results. runs on aws lambda and uses a aws sqs to prevent duplicates.
+extracts links from web pages, filters them by keyword lists, and emails the results. runs on aws lambda and uses an aws sqs queue to prevent duplicates.